Child Anxiety at Night: Why It Happens and How to Help

 Apps to Help Older Children With Sleep and Relaxation

-Night time anxiety in children can quickly build into a vicious cycle of sleep problems.
+Child anxiety at night can quickly build into a vicious cycle of sleep problems.

 Your child may have not only the initial worry, but subsequently worry about not getting to sleep.